Contour integration underlies fundamental Bernoulli number recurrence: Appendix: A Fourier Series Grace Note.

-Repeated integration by parts {\em{vis-\`{a}-vis}} the first of these Fourier series, when multiplied by the argument power $\,\vartheta^{\,n}\,,$ advances by $\,\cos\rightarrow\sin\rightarrow\cos\,$ couplets, with end-point contributions arising only on the second beat, and the argument powers falling in steps of two.\footnote{In particular, this quadrature cadence provides a motivation, alternative to that previously given, as to why it is that the floor function affects the upper index cutoff $\,\lfloor n/2 \rfloor\,$ in both (14) and (27), allowing for unit growth in that cutoff only when $\,n\,$ {\em{per se}} advances by two.} One assembles in this manner the general formula
+Repeated integration by parts {\textit{vis-\`{a}-vis}} series (49), when first multiplied by the argument power $\,\vartheta^{\,n},$ advances by $\,\cos\rightarrow\sin\rightarrow\cos\,$ couplets, with end-point contributions arising only on the second beat, and the argument powers falling in steps of two.\footnote{In particular, this quadrature cadence provides a motivation, alternative to that previously given, as to why it is that the floor function affects the upper index cutoff $\,\lfloor n/2 \rfloor\,$ in both (14) and (51), allowing for unit growth in that cutoff only when $\,n\,$ {\textit{per se}} advances by two.} One assembles in this manner the general formula

 holding good unrestrictedly for $\,n\,$ even or odd, and agreeing in every respect with (14).
-The only wrinkle to notice, perhaps, is that the sequence of integrations by parts which underlies (27) terminates, at each summation index $\,l\,$ in (25), with a term proportional to either
+The only wrinkle to notice, perhaps, is that the sequence of integrations by parts which underlies (51) terminates, at each summation index $\,l\,$ in (49), with a term proportional to either

 in the event that $\,n\,$ is even, or